Frequently Asked Questions

 Current & Returning Students

-Your expected family contribution (EFC) is calculated each year based on information reported in the financial aid application.
-If your family’s financial circumstances change from one year to the next, your EFC may also change; the most common reasons are significant changes to your family’s income, assets, and/or the number of siblings enrolled in college.
-Feel free to contact our office if you have specific questions related to your EFC or aid eligibility.
+Your family contribution is calculated each year based on information reported in the financial aid application.
+If your family’s financial circumstances change from one year to the next, your family contribution may also change; the most common reasons are significant changes to your family’s income, assets, and/or the number of siblings enrolled in college.
+Feel free to contact our office if you have specific questions related to your family contribution or aid eligibility.

 I do not currently receive aid, but my family’s financial circumstances have changed.
 Can I apply after the deadline?